mui/mui-x/docs/data/date-pickers/time-picker/time-picker.md

 {{"demo": "TimePickerViews.js"}}

-By default, the component renders the `hours` view on mount.
+By default, the `MobileTimePicker` component renders the `hours` view on mount.
 Use the `openTo` prop to change this behavior:

 {{"demo": "TimePickerOpenTo.js"}}